sher9n/Lighthouse/README.md

 ## **How it Works**
 Whenever a user connects to the system, Lighthouse scans their wallet, discovers active DAOs and provides insights, analytics and opportunities for contribution.

-The system also assigns various reputation scores based on previous aggregated activity.
+The system also assigns various reputation scores based on aggregated activity.

 Given the scattered nature of the DAO tooling ecosystem we believe that Lighthouse will provide better models of DAO-user discovery and collaboration.